amehlhase316/memoranda/Deliverable1.md

 Document your Sprint Planning here.
 Also check the kickoff document for more details on what needs to be done.
 This is just the documentation.

 **Sprint Goal:** Your Sprint goal
+We want to complete tasks that help us get familiar with the software and its functionality.
+Our user stories for this sprint focus on fixing small errors and modify the splash screen design to fit our topic.

-**How many User Stories did you add to the Product Backlog:**  Number
+**How many User Stories did you add to the Product Backlog:**  3

-**How many User Stories did you add to this Sprint:**
+**How many User Stories did you add to this Sprint:** 2
-> Answer the questions below about your Sprint Planning?
+> We added two new User Stories to the first sprint.

 **Why did you add these US, why do you think you can get them done in the next Sprint?**

-> Your Answer
+> We chose to add

 **Why do you think these fit well with your Sprint goal? (details)**

-> Your Answer
+> These fit well with our Sprint goal

 **Do you have a rough idea what you need to do? (if the answer is no then please let me know on Slack)**